 Innovation and Industry Disappearance

 Things change.
+Amidst the pandemic aren’t we all experiencing that.
 We create goals and invest the time for them to become real.
 But if we are not careful about monitoring our rapidly changing environment, we suddenly discover that what we are working towards, no longer exist.
 A politician spent time networking and missed the application deadline to run for office.
 Though she had the mass of supporters who were willing to get behind her, she was disqualified because her application was late.
 Tis sad.

 Don’t Be Alarmed